top of page

 Second round results

 The Pacers pose a different type of test for these Knicks, and although not necessarily the juggernaut that were the Boston Celtics, a pesky team nonetheless.
-As I noted, five players averaged 14 points or more in their previous series so the Knicks' defense is going to have to continue to trend upward to combat that high volume of scoring.
-I thought there were some bright spots in the their defense in the second round which bodes well in carrying over to this round.
-Jalen Brunson has picked up his intensity on that side of the ball, Mikal Bridges sealed games 1 and 2 with his defense, OG Anunoby took pride in matching up with Jayson Tatum and Jaylen Brown, and Mitchell Robinson has been rotating and switching better than we have ever seen from him before.
+As I noted, five players averaged 14 points or more per game in their previous series, so the Knicks' defense is going to have to continue to trend upward to combat that high volume of scoring.
+I thought there were some bright spots in the their defense in the second round, which bodes well in carrying over to this round.
+Jalen Brunson has picked up his intensity on that side of the ball, Mikal Bridges sealed Games 1 and 2 with his defense, OG Anunoby took pride in matching up with Jayson Tatum and Jaylen Brown, and Mitchell Robinson has been rotating and switching better than we have ever seen from him before.

 The Pacers didn't win their second round series with luck, they did it in 5 games and are a more than capable opponent.
 They deserve to be in this position and will scratch and claw as much as the Knicks to make this series close.